The X-Files season 10: Writing

 Carter himself was also confirmed to be helming the project, serving as writer and executive producer.
 Carter later confirmed that Darin Morgan and James Wong would return to the series as writers, and Glen Morgan would return in a "productorial position".
 Wong and Glen Morgan had served as writers for the series during its first, second, and fourth seasons, and Darin Morgan had provided several scripts for the series during its second and third seasons.
 Following the announcement of the season, it was speculated as to whether long-time Carter collaborator Frank Spotnitz would return to assist with the writing, although this did not come to pass.
 In addition, former X-Files writer Vince Gilligan noted that he would have enjoyed returning to the series, but his busy work schedule did not allow it; he later said, "I'll be watching every episode and rooting them on".

 Mark Snow also reprised his role as the series' composer.
 "There are some new musical elements I've brought in for certain moments in the episodes," said Snow.
 "It's difficult to describe what is so completely different about them, except that there are some different sounds, different pulsing percussion elements, and different ambient designs, but the basic harmonic structure from the past is fairly intact."

 Prior to filming, Carter explained that he had "ideas for every [character]" and that the season would strive to tell fresh stories in a "very new political environment".
 He explained that, since the original conclusion of the series back in 2002, he had been collecting noteworthy news stories for future use.
-Carter also revealed that the seasons' plot has no connection to the Season 10 comic book series, and is composed of both mythology episodes, as well as stand-alone "Monster-of-the-Week" episodes.
+Carter revealed that the seasons' plot has no connection to the Season 10 comic book series, and is composed of both mythology episodes, as well as stand-alone "Monster-of-the-Week" episodes.
 It was later confirmed by Carter that the first and sixth episodes would be mythology episodes, and others would be standalones.
-Carter himself wrote the teleplays and directed the first, fifth, and sixth episodes.
-The second, "Founder's Mutation", was written and directed by James Wong; the third, "Mulder and Scully Meet the Were-Monster", was written and directed by Darin Morgan; and the fourth episode, titled "Home Again", was written and directed by Glen Morgan.
+Carter wrote the teleplays and directed the first, fifth, and sixth episodes.

+The second, "Founder's Mutation", was written and directed by James Wong.
+The third, "Mulder and Scully Meet the Were-Monster", was written and directed by Darin Morgan.
+The fourth episode, titled "Home Again", was written and directed by Glen Morgan.
 Scientist and biology professor Anne Simon, who first consulted on the series' first-season finale episode "The Erlenmeyer Flask", and for the rest of the original series run, returned as a biology science advisor.
 She later received writing credit for her contributions to the finale.
-A seventh episode, based on a spec script, was written; however, it was not produced due to scheduling conflicts.
+A seventh episode, based on a spec script, was written.
+It was not produced due to scheduling conflicts.
 According to Carter, if Fox orders more episodes, this unfilmed episode will be made.